 (1) Applicability – The provisions set forth in this section shall apply to the construction, operation, repair and/or removal of Large-Scale Ground-Mounted Solar Electric Installations greater than 10 kW.
-Smaller scale (10 kWDC or less) ground mounted solar electric installations which are an accessory structure to an existing residential or non-residential use do not need to comply with this section, but require a building permit and must comply with all applicable local, state and federal requirements, including but not limited to all applicable safety, construction, electrical, and communications requirements and other provisions of Whately’s Zoning Bylaws such as setback requirements.
+Smaller scale (10 kWAC or less) ground mounted solar electric installations which are an accessory structure to an existing residential or non-residential use do not need to comply with this section, but require a building permit and must comply with all applicable local, state and federal requirements, including but not limited to all applicable safety, construction, electrical, and communications requirements and other provisions of Whately’s Zoning Bylaws such as setback requirements.

-Large-Scale Ground-Mounted Solar Electric Installations greater than 10 kW up to 500 kWDC that occupy no more than 2 acres of land proposed to be constructed in the Agricultural/Residential District 2, Commercial, Commercial-Industrial, or Industrial Zoning Districts are allowed by right but are subject to Site Plan Review (see Section 171-17) and the requirements of this section.
+Large-Scale Ground-Mounted Solar Electric Installations greater than 10 kWAC up to 500 kWAC that occupy no more than 2 acres of land proposed to be constructed in the Agricultural/Residential District 2, Commercial, Commercial-Industrial, or Industrial Zoning Districts are allowed by right but are subject to Site Plan Review (see Section 171-17) and the requirements of this section.

 Large-Scale Ground-Mounted Solar Electric Installations which require a Special Permit and Site Plan Review in accordance with the Zoning Bylaws of the Town of Whately in addition to meeting the requirements of this section are as follows:

-an installation larger than 500 kWDC; or
+an installation larger than 500 kWAC; or

 an installation occupying more than 2 acres of land on one or more adjacent parcels in common ownership (including those separated by a roadway) in the Agricultural Residential 2, Commercial, Commercial-Industrial or Industrial Zoning Districts.